 Why do sailors always search for great deals?
 They love a good sale.

-These folding instructions show exactly how to make an origami sailboat.
+These folding instructions show exactly how to fold an origami sailboat.

 This boat can sit flat or stand upright by using the bottom point upon completion.